iyer-karthik/black-tea.github.io/index.md

 ## Welcome!

-I am a currently a Data Science fellow at [Insight Data Science](https://www.insightdatascience.com/) in NYC.
-I recently graduated with a PhD in Mathematics from University of Washington, Seattle.
-My thesis supervisor was [Gunther Uhlmann](https://sites.math.washington.edu/~gunther/).
+My name is Karthik Iyer and I am a currently a Data Scientist at [Vanguard](https://en.wikipedia.org/wiki/The_Vanguard_Group) working in Client Experience Enablement.
+Prior to joining Vanguard I was a Data Science fellow at [Insight Data Science](https://www.insightdatascience.com/) in NYC.
+Before that, I spent 6 wonderful years at the University of Washington where I graduated with a PhD in Mathematics.
 My broad area of research was inverse problems arising in partial differential equations.

 Before joining the PhD program, I studied at [Tata Institute of Fundamental Research](https://www.math.tifrbng.res.in/)  where I graduated with a MSc degree in Mathematics.
 Prior to that, I did my undergraduate studies from [University of Mumbai](http://www.mu.ac.in/) where I obtained a BSc degree in Mathematics.
+When I am not working you will usually find me running or on a squash court :)

+I always have a few side-projects going on.
 Please take a look at my [github](https://github.com/iyer-karthik) for my projects.
-You can connect with me on [Linkedin](https://www.linkedin.com/in/iyer-karthik/) or reach out to me at <karthik2@gmx.com>
+If you feel like collaborating feel free to connect with me on [Linkedin](https://www.linkedin.com/in/iyer-karthik/) or reach out to me at <karthik2@gmx.com>

 ---